Marterbauer Rejects Reduction of Food Value-Added Tax

 However, Felbermayr also spoke of a risk that with a reduction in value-added tax on reduced goods, there could be a surcharge on the higher standard tax rate in return.
 This would drive inflation higher.

 The office of Marterbauer argued similarly: "If the value-added tax were halved for some products and increased for others in return, this would have no positive effects on inflation."
-The current measures taken by the government, such as the EU-wide fight against the Austria surcharge or a ban on shrinkflation, must now be implemented "swiftly."
+The measures currently taken by the government, such as the EU-wide fight against the Austria surcharge or a ban on shrinkflation, must now be implemented "swiftly".

 (APA/Red)